 You must sand between coats of polycrylic to remove dust particles and smoothen the surface for the next coat.
-Sanding also creates tiny ridges that the next coat can penetrate and stick.
+Sanding also creates tiny ridges that the next coat can penetrate and stick to.

-However, you must use fine-grit sandpaper to sand polycrylic and not coarse-grit sandpaper.
+However, you must use fine-grit and not coarse-grit sandpaper.
 That’s because coarse sandpaper will remove the entire finish, while fine-grit sandpaper will only smooth the surface and make it ready for the next coat.

 If You Don’t Sand Between Coats:

 If you don’t sand between coats of polycrylic, the next coat won’t adhere properly.
 That’s because while polycrylic coating is drying (2 hours), the dust will settle over the wet coating.
-So if you apply the next coat of polycrylic without sanding, the dust will prevent it from sticking properly.
+So if you apply the next coat, the dust will prevent it from sticking properly.

-However, sanding removes the dust, evens out the surface, and creates tiny scratches for the next polycrylic coat to stick to.
+Sanding removes the dust, evens out the surface, and creates tiny scratches for the next coat to stick to.
 Polycrylic has a thin coat, so the surface must be even before applying it.

 Sanding between coats is more important for high-gloss polycrylic.
-That’s because when dry high-gloss polycrylic has a glossy layer that repels liquid, including polycrylic.
-So, you must remove the high-gloss coating by sanding it and then apply the next polycrylic coating.
+That’s because when dry high-gloss sheen has a glossy layer that repels liquid, including the new polycrylic coat.
+So, you must remove the high-gloss topcoat, and then apply the next coat.

 Sanding Before Applying Polycrylic

 However, if the surface is clean, even, and has no imperfections, then sanding is optional.
-That’s because as long as the surface is in good condition, the polycrylic will stick.
+That’s because as long as the surface is in good condition, the sealant will stick.

-For non-porous or surfaces with imperfections, sanding before polycrylic is mandatory.
+For non-porous, or surfaces with imperfections, sanding is mandatory.
 That’s because polycrylic doesn’t stick to non-porous surfaces, such as glass.
-So, you must sand a non-porous surface and create scratches to help the polycrylic stick.
-Also, sanding will remove bumps or other imperfections from the surface.
+So, you must sand a non-porous surface and create scratches to help it stick.

 Sanding The Last Coat of Polycrylic

-You shouldn’t sand the last (final) coat of polycrylic finish.
-That’s because sanding will remove the glossy finish of the polycrylic, leaving the finish exposed to water and moisture.
+You shouldn’t sand the last (final) coat of a polycrylic finish because it will remove the glossy topcoat, leaving the finish exposed to water and moisture.
 If the top layer of the polycrylic finish is removed, the surface underneath won’t be protected from weather elements.

 Polycrylic is a topcoat that protects surfaces from moisture, water, scratches, and other damage.
-When dry, polycrylic forms a glossy finish that repels (prevents) liquid from penetrating its surface.
-Since water (or liquid) can’t penetrate the glossy coat of polycrylic, the paint and surface underneath are protected.
+When dry, it forms a glossy finish that repels (prevents) liquid from penetrating its surface.
+Since water (or liquid) can’t penetrate its glossy finish, the paint and surface underneath are protected.

-But, if you sand the final coating of polycrylic, that glossy moisture-resistant layer will get removed.
-So, water (or liquid) will penetrate and damage the paint and surface underneath the polycrylic.
+But, if you sand the glossy finish off, the moisture-resistant layer will get removed.
+So, water (or liquid) will penetrate and damage the paint and surface underneath the finish.

-However, you can sand the final coat of polycrylic with ultrafine-grit sandpaper (600-grit).
+However, you can sand the final coat with ultrafine-grit sandpaper (600-grit).
 The ultrafine-grit sandpaper will smooth out the polycrylic finish and remove bumps or imperfections from the surface.

 How To Sand Polycrylic Between Coats?

 Sanding between polycrylic coats isn’t hard, but you must use the right type of sandpaper.
-To sand polycrylic, use fine-grit sandpaper (220-grit).
+To sand it, use fine-grit sandpaper (220-grit).
 If you use coarse sandpaper, you will remove the entire finish.

 Here’s how to do it:

-- Wait until the polycrylic coat dries (2 hours).
+- Wait until the coat dries (2 hours).

 - Using fine-grit sandpaper, sand the whole polycrylic coating.